googleg/hund-ips-edgeos/README.md

 ### How this works?

 Suricata alerts are pushed to a Redis server under a key named "suricata".
-The edgeos_ips.py script runs as a daemon and gathers the offending IPs from the Suricata alerts stored in Redis, and dynamically updates an address-list named IP_BLACKLIST on the EdgeOS router using api calls.
+The edgeos_ips.py script runs as a daemon and gathers the offending IPs from the Suricata alerts stored in Redis, and dynamically updates an address-group named IP_BLACKLIST on the EdgeOS router using api calls.
 The address-group is used in firewall rules to block incoming traffic.

-### Instruction:
+### Instructions:

 1. Configure a Redis server.
 No need for something super fancy.
 I am using a Docker instance (https://hub.docker.com/r/redis/redis-stack which comes with a nice admin interface) running on a Raspberry Pi.
 2. Configure Suricata to add an additional eve-log logger instance of type Redis pointing to your Redis server.
 Use the key name "suricata" and the list mode.